jonnycundall/comms-platform/src/main/tut/docs/events.md

 # Events

 <div class="alert alert-danger">
-    Please note that triggering communications via Kafka events is depricated.
+    Please note that triggering communications via Kafka events is deprecated.
 </div>

 Communications can be triggered via our REST API, find out more [here](rest-api.html)